 You can easily set the mood for your images by knowing how to play with depth of field.
 The depth of field is important and will let you decide if you want a blurred background or a fully focused background.
 This will have an impact on the mood, warmth, and feeling of your image.
 This is something that the camera cannot predict.
 When the camera is in automatic mode, it takes all possible parameters into consideration and chooses the best possible outcome for you without really knowing what your intentions are.
 You as the photographer will have to tell the camera how you want your photo to turn out and how your background will look.
 This is taking control of a creative feature on your camera that will definitely make your photos look more professional.

 How F-Stop Affects Depth of Field

 The number one thing you control with the f-stop is the depth of field.
-When you are in an environment with a distracting background, you will want to have shallow depth of field and have focus on your subject.
+When you are in an environment with a distracting background, you will want to have a shallow depth of field and have focused on your subject.